WalletScrutiny/WalletScrutinyCom/_android/com.capecrypto.md

   - Funds can be confiscated.
   - Provider will cooperate with authorities when requested.

 Although not directly stated or described.
-The lack of private key backup mechanism and other signifiers indicate this to be a **custodial** provider with a **non-verifiable** app.
+The lack of private key backup mechanism and other signifiers indicate the provider to custody the user's funds, making the app **non-verifiable**.